tfiers/phd/website/md/executing_code.md

 ```

 Two more useful magics:
-- `$$time` simply times the run duration of a code block.
+- `$$time` simply measures the run duration of a code block.
-- `$$timeit` repeatedly runs a code block to get accurate timing results and statistics.
+- `$$timeit` repeatedly runs a code block to get accurate timing measurements and statistics.